mxro/maxrohde-web/content/posts/2012/2012-03-16-gwt-a-widget-that-has-an-existing-parent-widget-may-not-be-added-to-the-detach-list/index.md

 ---
+blog: maxrohde.com
+categories:
+- java
+date: "2012-03-16"
 title: 'GWT: ‘A widget that has an existing parent widget may not be added to the detach list’'
-date: '2012-03-16'
-categories:
-  - 'java'
 ---

 ## Problem